-Agency / Permit / Special Conditions Report Due Date Expiration California Department of Date authorize the take of any State or Federal endangered, threatened, or candidate Fish and Wildlife species.
+Agency / Permit / Expiration Special Conditions Report Due Date California Department of authorize the take of any State or Foderal and anguing and threatened or condidate Dute Fish and Wildlife authorize the take of any State or Federal endangered, threatened, or candidate species.
 Liability for any take or incidental take of such listed species remains the (continued) responsibility of the Permittee for the duration of the project.
-Any unauthorized take of such listed species may result in prosecution and nullification of the Agreement.
-The Permittee has State authorization for incidental take of Coho salmon under Agreement Extension - Fish and Game code section 2081, subdivision (a), CESA tracking number 2080- February 25, 2016 2009-016-03, California Department of Fish and Game, November 9, 2009.
+Any unauthorized take , , of such listed species may result in prosecution and nullification of the Agreement.
+Agreement Extension - The Permittee has State authorization for incidental take of Coho salmon under Fish and Game code section 2081, subdivision (a), CESA tracking number 2080- February 25, 2016 2009-016-03, California Department of Fish and Game, November 9, 2009.
 (Consistency Determination).
 The Consistency Determination and related Expiration - December 31, Biological Opinion No. F/SWR/2006/07316 expire on December 31, 2023.
-The 2020 Permittee shall obtain a new State authorization for incidental take of Coho salmon 2020 prior to the above expiration date for Project activities conducted after this date.
-At 14035-Notify for Emergency the discretion of CDFW, an amendment to this Agreement may be required.
-17 Designated Permanentative.
-Perfore initiating ground disturbing project activities Work (16251) - January 25, 1.7 Designated Representative.
-Before initiating ground-disturbing project activities, Permittee shall designate a representative (Designated Representative) 2021 responsible for communications with CDFW and overseeing compliance with this Agreement.
+The 2020 Permittee shall obtain a new State authorization for incidental take of Coho salmon prior to the above expiration date for Project activities conducted after this date.
+At the discretion of CDFW, an amendment to this Agreement may be required.
+14035-Notify for Emergency the distriction of object, an amendment to this Agreement may be required.
+Work (16251) - January 25, 1.7 Designated Representative.
+Before initiating ground-disturbing project activities, 2021 Permittee shall designate a representative (Designated Representative) responsible for communications with CDFW and overseeing compliance with this Agreement.
 The Permittee shall notify CDFW in writing five days prior to 14035-Notify for Emergency commencement of project activities of the Designated Representative's name, Work (17858) - March 16, business address, and contact information.
 Permittee shall notify CDFW in writing 2021 if a substitute Designated Representative is selected or identified at any time during the term of this Agreement.
+Gr.
+1 1 A Ir. d during the term of this Agreement.
 Streambed Alteration 2.
-Avoidance and Minimization Measures Agreement EPIMS-SON - 2.
-Avoidance and minimization measures 14785-R3 To avoid or minimize adverse impacts to fish and wildlife resources identified above, - April 15, 2021 Permittee shall implement each measure listed below. - April 15, 2021 Expiration - December 31, 2.1 Work Period.
-All artificial breaching activities shall begin on or after October 16 and 1 shall be completed by May 14.
-All adaptive management activities, including but not limited to lagoon outlet channel creation and maintenance, shall begin on or 2025 after May 15 and shall be completed by October 15 (lagoon management period). anter may to and shar be completed by October to (layour management period).
-2.2 Conduct Work During Daylight Hours.
-Work is restricted to daylight hours (one hour after sunrise to sunset).
-2.3 Work According to Documents.
-Except as they are contradicted by measures required by this Agreement, all work shall be conducted in conformance with the project description above and the avoidance, minimization, and mitigation measures provided in the Notification package.
-2.4 Work According to Plans.
-All work shall be completed according to the plans, and all associated appendices and attachments, submitted to CDFW entitled Russian River Estuary Adaptive Beach Management Plan 2020, prepared by ESA, dated May 15, 2020 and Pinniped Monitoring Plan , prepared by Sonoma County Water Agency, dated January 2016.
-If the Permittee finds it necessary to update project plans prior to construction, the updated plans will be submitted to CDFW at least 30 days prior to beginning project activities to determine if an Amendment to this C-3
+Avoidance and Minimization Measures Agreement EPIMS-SON - 14785-R3 To avoid or minimize adverse impacts to fish and wildlife resources identified above, - April 15, 2021 Permittee shall implement each measure listed below. - April 13, 2021 · Expiration - December 31, 2.1 Work Period.
+All artificial breaching activities shall begin on or after October 16 and shall be completed by May 14.
+All adaptive management activities, including but 2025 not limited to lagoon outlet channel creation and maintenance, shall begin on or 2023 after May 15 and shall be completed by October 15 (lagoon management period).
+C.C.
+Candust Week During Devilat Using Week is proteinted to devilate house (see Conduct Work During Daylight Hours.
+Work is restricted to daylight hours (one hour after sunrise to sunset). · · · · · · · · · · · · · · · · · · · 2.3 Work According to Documents.
+Except as they are contradicted by measures required by this Agreement, all work shall be conducted in conformance with the project description above and the avoidance, minimization, and mitigation measures provided in the Notification package. ļ 2.4 Work According to Plans.
+All work shall be completed according to the plans, and all associated appendices and attachments, submitted to CDFW entitled Russian River Estuary Adaptive Beach Management Plan 2020, prepared by ESA, dated May 15, 2020 and Pinniped Monitoring Plan, prepared by Sonoma County Water Agency, dated January 2016.
+If the Permittee finds it necessary to update project plans prior to construction, the updated plans will be submitted to CDFW at least 30 days prior to beginning project activities to determine if an Amendment to this or days prior to beginning project activities to determine it an Americanient to this C-3